- Weather here = weird.

 Sometimes I think I could communicate solely via acronyms.
 JHSPH did it to me.

 On a more fun note, I had a FANTASTIC weekend!
 While I discovered I cannot survive on back-to-back nights of less than 4 hours of sleep (without sleeping for 15 hours the next night - oops), it was such a great time!
 AFG was super surprised by the shower and very happy to see me (I am a pleasant surprise as well, it seems).
-The 24 hours flew by (as they tend to do when you fly somewhere for 24 hours), but here's what I managed to fit in: a bridal shower, a dress pick-up, tons of card playing, random romance, so much 270, and miscellaneous fun.
+The 24 hours flew by (as they tend to do when you fly somewhere for 24 hours), but here's what I managed to fit in: a bridal shower, a dress pick-up, tons of card playing, random romance, so much 270,

 I have decided I need to work on my blogging post-move.
 I'll try, I really will.
 The down side to moving every year is having friends scattered throughout the country (I guess that's a perk, too, if you enjoy flying as much as I do).
 I only have one more trip planned at the moment - hooray for the wedding!!
 Sept 19-23, suburban MD, here I come... again.